ConfederacyOfGaia/Gaia/zephyrlands.md

 ### Cantrips and non-spellcasting classes

 A non-spellcaster can gain cantrips by taking the Druid Cantrip Feat.
+About a quarter of the general population can tap into the magic of nature in this way; we can assume that all PCs have this ability, unless they explicitly don't want it.
+The overall attitude towards this widespread ability is similar to the attitude of Xanthians towards talents.

 ### Magic Items